 A brilliant film about suddenly having to face life without your life-long partner.
 Having to come of age, when you're too old to do so, all disguised as an animated movie for children.
 Don't be fooled.

 The first 11 or so minute of this film alone are one of the great love stories ever put to film.
 By the time we see Carl Fredricksen sitting alone holding the balloon, I already feel connected to the characters, appreciate the love they have for each other, and am heartbroken by the final, inevitable result of a lifetime spent together.
 I can't say that much about most full length romance films, and the reason for that is because what Pete Docter, Bob Peterson and the rest of the people at Pixar that played a role in this film did here was pure magic.

 You could argue that those first 11 minutes are the finest of…

-[MY FAVORITE MOVIE].
-This movie is one of my favorite movie of all time.
-I mean the score is good and the animation is amazing.
+This movie is one of my favorite movies of all time.
+I love the story of True Love that Carl and Ellie have for each other.